BlueMap-Minecraft/BlueMapWiki/wiki/customization/Storages.md

 to tell BlueMap where to find the jar and which class to load from it. *(Don't forget to remove the `#` to uncomment the settings)*

 ## Sqlite
-Configuring Sqlite is basically the same as in [MySQL, MariaDB & Postgres](#mysql-mariadb--postgres), just use a JDBC-driver for sqlite and configure the correct `connection-url` like this: `jdbc:sqlite:[path-to-database-file]`.
+Configuring Sqlite is basically the same as in [MySQL, MariaDB & PostgreSQL](#mysql-mariadb--postgresql), just use a JDBC-driver for sqlite and configure the correct `connection-url` like this: `jdbc:sqlite:[path-to-database-file]`.
 If the database-file doesn't exist, it will be created.